Luchtfoto Museumtuin

 • Concessions: € 6 - students under 27, European Youth Card under 26, 65+ and groups +10 people

-• Free: -18, National Trust and disabled and their supervisors
+• Free: -18, National Trust and disabled and their accompanist

 Guided tours